JuanCaPriego/JuanCaPriego/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Juan Ca Priego Jiménez
 ==============================================================================================================================================

-Biomedical engineer & programmer
+Biomedical engineer & Data Scientist
 --------------------------------

-I started my career passionate about prototyping in the medical field and found the joy in adding logic and nice to have achievements to each of my projects using coding.
-I'm passionate of how programming can transform every idea into an amazing tool!
+I started my career passionate about prototyping in the medical field and  along the way found the joy of adding code to the medical world to each of my projects.
+I'm passionate to learn new technologies and frameworks to work with and transforming every idea into an amazing tool!

 * 🌍  I'm based in México City
 * ✉️  You can contact me at [juancarlos.priegoj@gmail.com](mailto:juancarlos.priegoj@gmail.com)
-* 🧠  I'm learning React, Tensorflow, Cloud Computing and LLM
+* 🧠  I'm currently learning data pipeline design, Pytorch, Cloud Computing and LLM
-* 🤝  I'm open to collaborating on AI projects!!
+* 🤝  I'm open to collaborating on RPA and data science projects!!
 * ⚡  I have a dog named Harley

 ### Skills